 After the burial, my grandpa’s home where a week before we gathered for grandpa’s 40 day memorial, was bursting with people who came to pay their respects.
 Bittersweet moments, sharing stories of my uncle, grieving him whilst at the same time celebrating life.
 A cruel reminder life is too short and we should enjoy and appreciate every minute.

-‘Why did you all cry, uncle Spyros is just resting and we will all see him soon, when we die?
+‘Why are all crying, uncle Spyros is just resting and we will all see him soon, when we die?
 My 7 year old nephew, Angelos, who uncle Spyros adored, asked me with his little eyes full of questions on what he just witnessed.

 ‘Because we’ll miss him, we don’t know when we’ll see him again.’
 I said.
 It was hard to answer most of the questions he had, I didn’t know the answers either, this was the only one I had a genuine response for.